Skip to content

 • What are the fees?

 Always an important consideration for affordability, and not all sites were forthcoming with fee information.
 Payment processing fees are universal (usually around 2.5-3.5%), and most have sales commissions.
-Some also have registration or subscription fees, which are a barrier to entry.
+Some also have product listing fees, one-time registration fees, or monthly subscription fees, which are a barrier to entry.

-It’s important to know who the owners are.
+It’s important to know who the owners are, because that’s who they structure their profits for.
+Did you know, for example, that Storenvy is owned by Alibaba?
 Successful privately-owned marketplaces are simply acquisition targets for publicly-traded marketplaces.
 This is what happened with Depop and Elo7 getting bought up by Etsy, or Amazon buying and then shutting down Fabric.com.
 We believe that the only way we can rely on future leadership to look out for member’s best interests is through cooperative ownership, so this was an important criteria for us.

 There are more alternatives worthy of consideration but not covered here, such as: print-on-demand, subscription, and crowd-funding, subscription boxes, wholesale marketplaces, and social media like Instagram.
 We provide links to a list of those at the end of this post, too.
 Those alternatives may work for some, depends on the artisan’s craft and business model.